briardew/MiCASA/README.md

 # miCASA

-MODIS and other Improvements to CASA (miCASA).
+Management, resolution, and other Improvements to CASA (miCASA).